WilcoSp/ms-relative/readme.md

 // or
 import { msToMap, msToObject, year, minute } from "@wilcosp/ms-relative"; // for jsr
 // or
-import { msToMap, msToObject, year, minute } from "https://unpkg.com/ms-relative@{current version}"; //cdn, can also be used with jsdelivr or esn.sh
+import { msToMap, msToObject, year, minute } from "https://unpkg.com/ms-relative@0.0.3"; //cdn, can also be used with jsdelivr or esn.sh

 msToMap(year * 6 + minute * 4) => Map([ ["year", 6], ["minute", 4] ])